PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 }
 ```

 Create new local lib module.
-It will initialize the utils' lib.
+It will initialize the utils lib.
 We need to
 provide the Neovim package.

 {{ nerdy(text="